GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/ELF.md

 ![[Pasted image 20240628190409.png]]
 To be more easy on the eyes, let's treat it as a struct (which is how it's implemented either way).
-- It starts with a sequence of 4 `'magic'` bytes. the value `0x7f` followed by ELF in hex this lets the OS (or any program that would like to know) that the file is the ELF type.
+- It starts with a sequence of 4 `'magic'` bytes. the value `0x7f` followed by ELF in ascii this lets the OS (or any program that would like to know) that the file is the ELF type.
 - After that, We have the filetype halfword(here a word is defined as 4 bytes)which defines the type of the file.
 	- `0x0001` is used for `object` files.
 	- `0x0002` is used for binaries without ASLR.